christopher5106/vagrant-node-simple/README.md

       end
     end

-5. Add your deploy key `deploy.pem` for your node app repository in your repository (`./deploy.pem`).
+5. Add your node app repository deploy key `deploy.pem` to your repository and give it the right permissions (`chmod 600 ./deploy.pem`).

 6. Commit your Chef repository.